 Naomi MillerMs.
 Naomi Miller is a designer/scientist in the solid state lighting program at Pacific Northwest National Laboratory in Portland OR.
 Working to bridge the gap between technology and application, Miller promotes the wise use of LEDs, and works with industry to overcome the hurdles where LEDs are not ready for prime time.
 Miller has received over 30 architectural lighting design awards for projects ranging from churches to university science buildings, boutique hotels, supermarkets, and parking lots.
 She chaired the IES Quality of the Visual Environment committee for 8 years and was a principal member of the writing team for Light + Design: A Guide to Designing Quality Lighting for People and Buildings (DG-18-08).
 She is a Fellow of the IESNA and Fellow of the IALD.

 Francois-Xavier Morin, LCFX Morin (from Montreal, Canada) has been an active IES member since 1998.
 After graduating as a Certified Electrical Technician (CET) in 1995, he began his career as a lighting specialist.
-Pursuing his passion for lighting, he has worked in a number of marketing and sales positions with increasing responsibility for manufacturers such as Philips, Canlyte (Lightolier), Artemide & On light.
-More recently, he spearheaded a new breed of coast-to-coast retail-focused national account lighting agency, called LightFX.
-FX has served as local Montreal IES section President, Education Chair, Program Chair, Board of Managers and Instructor for Lighting Fundamentals.
-Regionally, he has been Chair of District 1, Northeast Regional Director from 2013-2017 as well as an advisory member of the IES Testing Procedures Photometry (Light Sources) and the IES Education Advisory Committee.
-FX has received an IES Presidential Award in 2015 for his involvement in the very first translation of an IES technical document (RP-1 in French and Spanish).
+Pursuing his passion for lighting, he has worked in a number of marketing and sales positions with increasing responsibility for manufacturers such as Philips, Canlyte (Lightolier), Artemide & was the founder of LightFX, a retail, national account-focused sales agency.
+FX currently works for Leviton as the Director of Lighting-Canada.
+FX has served as local Montreal IES section President (2007-2009), Program Chair, Board of Managers member and currently Education Chair and Instructor for Lighting Fundamentals.
+Regionally, he has been District 1 Chair, Northeast Regional Director from 2013-2017 as well as an advisory member of the IES Testing Procedures Photometry (Light Sources) and the IES Education Advisory Committee.
+FX has received an IES Presidential Award in 2015 for his involvement in the very first translation of an IES technical document (RP-1 in French and Spanish) and was also involved in the translation in French of several other IES publications such as LM-79, LM-80, TM-21 & TM-30.
 He also authored two (2) articles for Electrical Business Magazine’s French edition (L’Industrie Electrique) and is currently serving on the IES Board of Directors in a Director-at-large capacity.

 Michelle (Shelly) PrewPrew is the Midwest Regional Sales Manager for Eaton (Cooper) Lighting.
 Prew has been a member of IES since August 1995.
 Prew serves on both the IES Retail and Hospitality Committees.
 In the past, she has served as IES Section President, Vice President, Secretary, Board of Managers, and has also served on various Section Committees: Membership, Programs, Golf, Product Showcase, and Education.
 At the IES National level, Prew has been a long-term member of the Leadership Forum (Chair, co-Chair and Member), the VP for the Midwest Region, and is currently serving on the Annual Conference Steering Committee.

-Timothy LicitraAs Executive Vice President of the IES, Licitra is responsible for the overall management of IES, implementing organizational strategy, leading IES staff and volunteers, managing operational priorities and programs, and developing and implementing IES’s relevant plans and policies, all designed to meet the needs of the Society’s members.
+Timothy LicitraAs Executive Director of the IES, Licitra is responsible for the overall management of IES, implementing organizational strategy, leading staff and supporting volunteer activities, managing operational priorities and programs, and developing and implementing IES’s relevant plans and policies, all designed to meet the needs of the Society’s members.
 Licitra comes to IES from the Market Technicians Association, Inc. (MTA), where he served in a variety of capacities for over a decade, most recently as Executive Director & Chief Executive Officer.
 After graduating from the University of Rhode Island, Licitra received an MBA in Marketing and Management from Rutgers, The State University of New Jersey.

 IES Charter and Bylaws